FabricMC/fabric/README.md

 To setup a Fabric development environment, check out the [Fabric example mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
 The example mod already depends on Fabric API.

-To include the full Fabric API with all modules in a mod, add the following to your `dependencies` block in the gradle buildscript:
+To include the full Fabric API with all modules in the development environment, add the following to your `dependencies` block in the gradle buildscript:

 ### Groovy DSL